-My office is always accepting applications from students interested in interning in my Washington D.C. or district offices.
+My office is always accepting applications from students interested in interning in my Washington D.C. or my Lake Dallas district office.

 District Office Internships